This post may contain affiliate links. Please read our disclosure policy.

 It's a good thing.
 Sweet potatoes are both convenient and healthy.
-On an ‘I don't want to cook night' I'll throw a couple sweet potatoes and some chicken into the oven and call that dinner.
+On an ‘I don't want to cook night' I'll throw a couple of sweet potatoes and some chicken into the oven and call that dinner.
 Even though it's as simple and easy as it gets, I feel good knowing it's healthy.
-Did you know that a medium sweet potato is just a little over 100 calories and is packed with vitamin A and fiber?
-I love that part!

 On more adventurous nights, I'll pull out my spiralizer and turn sweet potatoes into spaghetti-like noodles.
 Or I'll slice them thin and bake them into nacho chips.
 And other times I'll mash them like potatoes.
 They're amazingly versatile so I never tire of them.

 Back to these stuffed sweet potatoes

 There's something about these flavors and textures that work so well together.
 Mint loves a little sweetness, and the creamy sweet potatoes give that naturally.
 Both the walnuts and pomegranate add a little crunch, but each in their own way.

 The tahini lemon sauce brings it all together.
 This simple sauce is as delicious as it gets.
 It's creamy without having to use any dairy and bursting with flavor.